Clever/workflow-manager/docs/overview.md

 <a name="overview"></a>
 ## Overview
-Minimal Workflow orchestrator for AWS Batch
+Orchestrator for AWS Step Functions

 ### Version information
-*Version* : 0.6.7
+*Version* : 0.6.9

 ### URI scheme